ArtGo-Devloppper/ArtOS/README.md

 # Informations
   Hi guys !
 The next snapshot is late because the recognition of the face gives me a hard time!

-# The Exit
-  ArtOS will be presented on August 12, the conference will be available on the ArtOS Official youtube channel

 # About ArtOS
   ArtOS is an extremely simple operating system, designed to be fast and to be able to be run on old machines.
 ArtOS can run 32- and 64-bit windows applications, so        the OS has exceptional compatibility.
-For more info follow the system exit conference

 # Bugs
 ArtOS has bugs and security exploits but if you've spotted a bug, send the information to the developers with Bugs Reporter (in ArtOS) or Issues (on GitHub)